open-telemetry/oteps/text/0003-measure-metric-type.md

 Like cumulative metrics, non-negative measures are an important case because they support rate calculations.
 As an option, measure metrics may be declared as `NonNegative`.
 The API will reject negative metric events for non-negative measures, instead submitting an SDK error event.

 Because measure metrics have such wide application, implementations are likely to provide configurable behavior.
-OpenTelemetry may provide such a facility in its standard SDK, but in case no configuration is provided by the application, a low-cost policy is specified as the default behavior, whic is to export the sum, the count (rate), the minimum value, and the maximum value.
+OpenTelemetry may provide such a facility in its standard SDK, but in case no configuration is provided by the application, a low-cost policy is specified as the default behavior, which is to export the sum, the count (rate), the minimum value, and the maximum value.

 ### Option to disable metrics by default